 Stay Safe and Enjoy Fly-Fishing

-When you are ready to go fly-fishing, make sure you are paying close attention to your surroundings.
+When you are ready to go fly fishing, make sure you are paying close attention to your surroundings as you would if you went surf fishing or ice fishing.
 The best way to have a safe experience is to watch the movement of the water and make sure you stand still when you are casting your rod.
 You also need to pay attention to how you handle the fish once you catch them.
 Do not handle dry fish, as you can hurt yourself if you hold a fish like trout, which has soft scales.